Today, we’re talking about free financial advice and really all financial advice.

 Unsolicited Financial Advice

-When I hear people who have money sharing that they’re getting all this unsolicited advice from a financial planner, it rings a bell.
+It is curious when I hear people who have money share that they’re getting all this unsolicited advice from a financial planner.

 Successful financial planners don’t have the time or need to give free financial advice.
 While there are a few exceptions for providing free financial advice when a person is not registered with the SEC or the state, generally, it violates the investment advisor code.
 So just be aware of that.